geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-14/meeting-transcript.md

 Like, GPUs all have this L2 cache.
 If we don't need an L2 cache, if we don't need an L2 cache, Tenstorrent looks a lot more attractive.
 Maybe Tenstorrent just kind of does have it figured out.
-I mean, I still want to...
+I mean, I still want to..
 get to the point where where we can have our own chip but this this is going to be very like simple when it's time if if we could build something that just has to tile we build one simple core uh and there's no there's no l2 cache there's like global memory we can even hang it off an edge like tenstorrent um if we can do all that stuff then yeah making a chip becomes a lot simpler because the key to making chips it turns out is that you want to do these shuttle runs.
 So if you have a chip that's just the same design tiled over and over again, you can actually get that small design taped out quite cheaply in a shuttle run where you share the shuttle with everybody else.